The Emerald Archer, The Battling Bowman, The Modern Day Robin Hood.The Archer Superhero

 - Hollywood Law: After being tried for murdering Prometheus and admitting his own guilt, a jury finds Oliver Queen 'not guilty'.
 The judge, stating that he wants to overrule the jury but cannot issue a prison sentence in a case with a 'not guilty' verdict, exiles Oliver Queen from Star City telling him that if he ever enters the city again he will be put away for as long as the judge can arrange it.
 To say that this violates every basic rule of law in the United States regarding sentencing in a jury trial is an understatement.

 - Hyperspace Arsenal: Those quivers sure hold a lot of arrows.

 - And where do the characters keep their bows and arrows until they're needed?

 - Identical Stranger: Travis Morgan, The Warlord.
 It's mostly the beard.

-- Ollie was also once mistaken for Deathstroke, during a period when he had to wear an eye-patch due to an eye injury.
+- Ollie was also once mistaken for Deathstroke (who has grey hair rather than blond), during a period when he had to wear an eye-patch due to an eye injury.

 - Identity Impersonator: Several times over the years, but most recently with the shape-shifter Everyman.

 - Implausible Deniability: That beard really should be a dead giveaway.
 Justified once when its established the look is actually rather popular in Star City, possibly because either one of his identities popularized it.

 - If the beard isn't, the attitude should be.